-- 1. Save your file as W10-D11-2003ProcManRevised. - 2.
+- 1. Save your file as: W10-D11-2003ProcManRevised - 2.
 Press Ctrl + End to move to the end of the document and then tap Enter twice. - 3.
-Choose Insert→Text→Signature Line to display the Signature Setup dialog box. - 4.
-Complete the information as shown:
+Choose Insert $\rightarrow$ Text $\rightarrow$ Signature Line $\square$ to display the Signature Setup dialog box.

+4. Complete the information as shown:

-Signature Setup ? × Suggested s igner (for example, John D James Elliott oe): Suggested signer's t itle (for example, M HR Administrative Assistant /lanager): Suggested signer's e -mail address: JamesElliott@raritan.com Instructions to the signer: Before signing this document, verify the you are signing is correct. hat the co ntent Allow the signer to add c omments Show sign d ate in signature line n dialog OK Cance el
+Signature Setup ? $\times$ Suggested s igner (for example, John Doe): James Elliott Suggested signer's t itle (for example, Manager): HR Administrative Assistant Suggested signer's e -mail address: JamesElliott@raritan.com Instructions to the signer: Before signing this document, verify that the content you are signing is correct.
+Allow the signer to add comments in the Sign dialog ✓ Show sign date in signature line OK Cancel

 The Instructions to the Signer text is provided by default.
 You can modify it if necessary.
-In this exercise, you'll leave the text as it is.
+In this exercise, you'll leave the text as is.

-5. Click \mathbf{OK} to complete the signature setup.
+5. Click OK to complete the signature setup.